Indocyanine green angiography: Procedure

 Fundus camera-based indocyanine green angiography techniques and scanning laser ophthalmoscope-based indocyanine green angiography techniques are there.
 The concentration of indocyanine green dye may vary according to instrument used.
 For fundus cameras, 25 ml ICG dissolved in 5 ml solvent is used, it may be increased to 50 ml in patients with poorly dilated pupil and high pigmentation.
-In case of iodine allergy, instead of ICG, iodine-free dye Infracyanine green should be used.

 To perform test, pupil should be dilated.
 The dye is injected through the antecubital vein as bolus.
 Images are taken in several second intervals until the retinal and choroidal circulations are maximally hyperfluorescent.
 Then for first few minutes, take photos at approximately 30 to 60 second intervals.
 Pictures taken are classified under three phases: